DamianK77/can_obd_reader/README.md

 # ESP-IDF program for car CAN bus decoding

 This program reads can messages and sends them over serial so that it can be parsed by this software from adamtheone https://github.com/adamtheone/canDrive.
+Written for ESP32 S3.

 ## Functions
 - Reading CAN bus in both human-readable and machine readable form